brakmic/BackbonePlayground/README.md

 # Backbone Playground

-This app serves as a testing environment for Backbone-based WebApps.
+This app is a testing environment for Backbone-based WebApps.
 It reuses some modules from the AmpersandJS framework (getconfig, moonboots etc.)

 To run the Playground use the appropriate run-scripts.